- 1. Introduction

 - 2. Requirements

-- 3.12 Eligibility for Naturalization before Approval of the I-751
+- 4.6 Naturalization Eligibility before Approval of the I-751

-- 3.13 If You Are in Divorce or Annulment Proceedings
+- 4.7 Initiation of Divorce or Annulment Proceedings

-A spouse who immigrates based on marriage to a U.S. citizen or lawful permanent resident will be granted conditional resident (CR) status if, at the time of admission as an immigrant, the marriage is less than two years old.
+A spouse who immigrates based on marriage to a U.S. citizen or lawful permanent resident (LPR) will be granted conditional resident (CR) status if, at the time LPR status is granted, the marriage is less than two years old.

 Similarly, a child or stepchild who immigrates to the U.S. on the basis of such a marriage will be granted CR status if the marriage is less than two years old.